 As evident from Figure 3.8a, the observed throughput of software path is less than half of the theoretical bandwidth.
 Therefore, software path is to be treated as a compatibility measure, and not for providing high performance data copy operations.
+As the sole benchmark, the software path however performs as expected for transfers to Nodes 12 and 15, with the latter performing worse.
+Taking the layout from Figure 3.1, back in the previous Section, we assumed that Node 12 would outperform Node 15 due to lower physical distance.
+This assumption was invalidated, making the result for CPU in this case unexpected.

-In Figure 3.8b, peak throughput is achieved for intra-node operation, validating the assumption that there is a cost for communicating across sockets, which was not as directly observable with the DSA.
-The same disadvantage for Node 12, as observed in Section 3.2.3, can be seen in Figure 3.8.
-This points to an architectural anomaly which we could not explain with our knowledge or benchmarks.
-Further benchmarks were conducted for this, not yielding conclusive results, as the source and copy-thread location did not seem to affect the observed speed delta.
+In Figure 3.8b, peak throughput is achieved for intra-node operation.
+This validates the assumption that there is a cost for communicating across sockets, which was not as directly observable with the DSA.
+The same disadvantage for Node 12, as seen in Section 3.2.3 can be observed in Figure 3.8b.
+As the results from software path do not exhibit this, the anomaly seems to only occur in bandwidth-saturating scenarios .